A re-post for Tennessee Williams’ birthday about a 2011 production of Streetcar at Williamstown

 You see why I think that Stella is the key to the entire thing.
 Stella is the one who CHOOSES oblivion.
 She CHOOSES ignorance.
-Against her better judgment, she decides to be able to “go on living with Stanley”.
-Her stakes could not be higher.
+She decides to be able to “go on living with Stanley”.
 I believe Stella does believe Blanche’s story, but she cannot live with that truth.
 She might as well say, “I couldn’t go on living with Stanley and live with myself if her story is true.”
-So she chooses to disbelieve, and thereby consigns her sister to a life of confinement in a psych ward.
-It’s fucking brutal.
+So Stella chooses to disbelieve her sister, thereby consigning her sister to a life of confinement in a psych ward.
+It’s brutal.
+Stella is brutal.

-And so no, all props to Kim Hunter having to play this dreadfully difficult part (the hardest part in the play, bar none): I have never seen a good Stella.
-I have never seen the Stella that Williams WROTE.
-Until this past weekend at Williamstown, with Ana Reeder’s extraordinary performance.
-When your Stella is strong, the whole play happens.
-Almost like clockwork.
-With a weak Stella, the play literally cannot be.
-It’s that strong a piece of work, that logical, that well-made … one weak element and the whole thing unravels.
-Who Am I This Time? understands that, but unfortunately most productions do not seem to understand that.
-More often than not, I have seen Stella played as a fussy hausfrau, bustling about, pregnant, clucking with worry and anxiety.
-A domesticated little bird, trying to keep the peace.
-I don’t mean to be dismissive because I realize how difficult the part is but I literally do not understand how you could choose THAT way to play that part.
-That’s why I say it’s hard.
-Actresses, without even realizing it, resort to safe cliches in order to protect themselves from the brutal reality of Stella.
+What seems to happen is: actresses, without even realizing it, resort to cliches that keep them – the actress – safe, in order to protect themselves from the brutal reality of Stella.
 They can’t deal with it.
-They can’t deal with just how narcotized by sex this woman is.
-They can’t cope with the fact that at every moment of every day Stella is longing to be fucked.
-Forgive me for being crass, but that is what Williams wrote.
+They can’t deal with just how narcotized by sex Stella is.
+Maybe they’re like Thornton Wilder and never had a good lay?
+It’s unfair to speculate.
+All I know are the results.
+The actresses I’ve seen play Stella seem unable to cope with the fact that at every moment of every day Stella is longing to be fucked.
+She’s always wet.
+Forgive me for being crass, but that is what Williams wrote and actresses who avoid it are avoiding the role.
 She SAYS it, too.
 It’s in the language.
 This is not just a crazy interpretation on my part.
-Stella is drugged by how much dick she is getting.
+Stella is drugged by how much cock she is getting.
 When she can’t “have it”, she falls apart.
-She probably has a huge sense of loss the second sex is over because she knows she’ll have to wait a little bit before she can have it again.
+She probably experiences a huge sense of loss the second sex is over because she knows she’ll have to wait a little bit before she can have it again.